Optimization problems in graphs with locational uncertainty: Hardness results

+As an example, consider that \ref{eq:CO} is the assignment problem so $\GG$ is a bi-partite graph based on the partition of $\VV$ into the two sets $\VV^1$ and $\VV^2$ of equal size, and any $x\in\X$ selects $|\VV^1|$ edges that cover all nodes.
+Problem \ref{eq:CO} being solvable in polynomial time, so is \ref{eq:minmaxCO}.

-We illustrate the hardness of \ROBUST{$\Pi$} by focusing on the two polynomially solvable problems $\Pi$ mentioned in Section~\ref{sec:def:rob}, namely the shortest path problem \DELTASP and the minimum spanning tree problem \DELTAMST.
-These problems have been largely studied in the robust combinatorial optimization literature under cost uncertainty (e.g.~\cite{kasperski2009approximability,YamanKP01}), namely
+In spite of this easy example, we show in this section that \ref{eq:minmaxCO} can in general not be reduced to \ref{eq:CO} as \ref{eq:minmaxCO} is typically harder than \ref{eq:CO}.
+We illustrate the hardness of \ref{eq:minmaxCO} by focusing on the two well-known polynomially solvable problems \ref{eq:CO}, namely the shortest path problem \SP and the minimum spanning tree problem \MST.
+These problems have been largely studied in the robust combinatorial optimization literature under cost uncertainty (e.g.~\cite{kasperski2009approximability,YamanKP01}), which addresses problems of the type